How to Get Your Thyroid to Work Correctly

 - Estrogen: Estrogen is also a big factor here.
 This is why you see women (right after pregnancy, for example) with a hypothyroid case.
 This has to do with the spike in estrogen.
 If you’re taking birth control pills or you’re on HRT, that can limit the production.

-- Insulin: Also, high levels of insulin.
+- Fat Storing Hormone: Also, high levels of Fat Storing Hormone.
 If you’re doing a high-carb diet or if you have polycystic ovarian syndrome (PCOS) for example.
 That can inhibit T4.

 Other Causes of Poor Thyroid Function